ryansummerscripts/UAD-Plugins-Tool/README.md

 UAD Plugins Tool is a menu-style command line tool that runs in macOS's Terminal.app.

-As of v2.0, it now includes options to: run the main UAD plugin cleanup, test a dry run, show your current plugin removal preferences, import your preferences from older versions of this tool, check for updates and view the built-in change log - all within one place.
+It includes options to:

+- run the main UAD plugin cleanup
+- test a dry run
+- show your current plugin removal preferences
+- import your removal preferences
+- check for updates
+- check/fix permissions
+- download the latest/previous versions of UAD Software, check UAD release notes or run the uninstaller
+- view the built-in change log for this tool

 The purpose of the cleanup function is to move all unused AAX, AU, VST, & VST3 plugins as well as their PDF manuals to a folder on the desktop where you can backup or delete the plugins.

-Currently, all plugins are listed/populated in this script.
-However, by default, they are all 'commented out' with the "#" symbol before each plugin title.
+Currently, all plugins listed in this script are 'commented' out with the "#" symbol before each plugin title.

-Since everyone's plugin usage/ownership is different, it's necessary to manually edit this script to your own personal needs.
+Since everyone's plugin usage/ownership is different, it's necessary to manually edit this for the first time.
+But once done, you're all set for tackling the next UAD Software update.
+Just update your UAD Software and run the script!

 Below are instructions on how to edit as well as run the script.